Group Executive Committee

 In 2001, she joined the Legal Department of the Renault Group, initially responsible for the legal assembly of the sale of land at the former Billancourt plant.
 In 2007, she took charge of the environmental law, energy and real estate division.
 A year later, she was in charge of the Euromed region.
 In this capacity, she was part of the negotiating team with the Kingdom of Morocco for the implementation of the Tangiers plant.
 At the same time, she led transversal topics related to the Group's international development.

-Since 2011 she has been Legal Director of the Renault Group within the framework of the development of the Renault-Nissan Alliance.
+From 2011 to February 2018 she was Legal Director of the Renault Group within the framework of the development of the Renault-Nissan Alliance.

 Anne-Sophie Le Lay is also Vice-President of the Montesquieu Circle, Association of Legal Directors and within this framework is Pedagogical Director of the Executive Master General Counsel, in partnership with Science Po Paris.